Genthellmann/MA_FE/README.md

 # MA_FE

-Contains the Front End of the Trend UX Application
+Contains the Front End of the TrendEdit UX Application